What is an accommodation?

 Where can I find a map of accessible paths and entrances?

 I received accommodations in my previous academic program.
 Will I get the same accommodations at Harvard?

-I sprained my ankle and I’m on crutches for the next 6 weeks—what resources are available for me to get around campus?
+I sprained my ankle and I am using crutches for the next 6 weeks—what resources are available for me to get around campus?

 I plan to live on campus and want to bring my emotional support cat with me.
-What do I do?
+Is this allowed?